 Employees are eligible to receive an additional 2.5% longevity pay, per level, after the completion of continuous service at 10, 20, 25, 30 and 35 years.

-To review the complete benefits package for this position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=16480
+To view the benefits for a regular position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=18137

 Extra-help employees who work less than 29 hours per week do not typically receive or accrue benefits of regular employees during their period of employment.
 All extra-help employees accrue .034 hours of Sick Leave for every full hour worked.